WavyV/ABM_RocketMan/README.md

 * ``run_model.py`` provides methods to run model simulations.
 Default model inputs (position utilities, sociabilities, friendship) can be loaded from ``model_input``.
 * ``animation.py`` visualizes the seating process of a simulation (loading the simulation data from ``animation_data``).
 * ``model_comparison.py`` provides methods to analyse and compare model outputs (seating patterns).
 * ``parameter_estimation.py`` implements the estimation of utility coefficients using the SPSA algorithm together with the collected data.
-The. results (used coefficients and the respected errors) are saved to ``model_output/parameter_estimation``
+Results (used coefficients and the respected errors) are saved to ``model_output/parameter_estimation``
 * ``social`` provides methods to generate realistic social networks.
 * ``data-collection`` contains the implementation of the online survey.
 * ``data`` contains the results from the online survey conducted during UvA lectures.